geopastore/geopastore.github.io/index.md

 ---
-layout: home
+layout: page
-title: Welcome to geopastore
+title: home
+permalink: /home/
 ---

 This is my personal page.
 I would like to use it to share some ideas.